|Faculty Resources||Classes and Labs||Dining and Transportation||Administrative Leave||Other Campus Services|

 Dining and transportation information can be found on the Auxiliary Services website.

-Additional information on the changes to Administrative Leave can be found in the June 26 HR message.
+Additional information on the changes to Administrative Leave can be found in the HR messages.

-After consultation with the Office of State Human Resources (OSHR), the UNC System Office recently issued new guidance on work and leave provisions effective July 1 and in place until revised or rescinded.
-For Administrative COVID-19, the following changes are in effect:
+After consultation with the Office of State Human Resources (OSHR), the UNC System Office issued new work and leave provisions effective Aug.
+1 until revised or rescinded.
+The following changes are in effect beginning Aug.
+1:

-Elder care needs: Employees who need to use Administrative Leave COVID-19 for elder care needs due to COVID-19-related elder care facility closings can receive administrative leave at the original two-thirds rate for a maximum of 12 weeks.
+Elder care needs: Employees who need to use Administrative Leave COVID-19 for elder care needs due to COVID-19-related elder care facility closings can receive administrative leave at two-thirds of their pay for a maximum of 12 weeks.
 This mirrors the childcare provisions of the Families First Coronavirus Response Act (FFCRA).
-Once an employee has exhausted 12 weeks at the two-thirds rate, the administrative leave will be reduced to one-third rate, as long as administrative leave is still in effect.
+Once this leave is exhausted, employees must use their own accrued leave or accrued paid time off for hours they did not work.

 Families First Coronavirus Response Act